Remember when you were learning math in high school and thought to yourself:

 Why It Matters

 The “Gradient Descent” is more than just the name of my newsletter.
-Its named after after a concept from calculus!
+It’s named after a concept from calculus!

 Without calculus, your model would be like a drunk dude trying to play darts.